terraform-ibm-modules/terraform-ibm-event-streams/modules/fscloud/README.md

-# Financial Services Cloud Profile
+# Profile for IBM Cloud Framework for Financial Services

-This is a profile for Event Streams that meets Financial Services Cloud requirements.
+This code is a version of the [parent root module](../../) that includes a default configuration that complies with the relevant controls from the [IBM Cloud Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about).
+See the [Example for IBM Cloud Framework for Financial Services](/examples/fscloud/) for logic that uses this module.
+The profile assumes you are deploying into an account that complies with the framework.

-It has been scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) and meets all applicable goals.
+The default values in this profile were scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) for compliance with the IBM Cloud Framework for Financial Services profile that is specified by the IBM Security and Compliance Center.
+The scan passed for all applicable rules.

+## Before you begin

+Before you run the module, configure an authorization policy to allow the Event Streams service to access the key management service instance with the reader role.
+For more information, see [About KMS encryption](../../README.md#about-kms-encryption) in the main readme file.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements